socadk/design-practice-repository/roles/DPR-ApplicationArchitectRole.md

 | Implementation and test | Code, test specifications and reports | Reviews | Not in scope of DPR at present |
 | Evolution and maintenance | Change requests, bug reports | Architectural refactorings | Not in scope of DPR at present |

-The applied practices include [story splitting](../activities/DPR-StorySplitting.md) and [domain-driven design](../activities/DPR-StrategicDDD.md).
+The applied practices include [story splitting](../activities/DPR-StorySplitting.md) and strategic [domain-driven design](../activities/DPR-StrategicDDD.md).

 ### More Information